JacobEnder/HackWestern9/README.md

 # HackWestern9
-Our repo for our Hack Western 9 (2022) project.
+Repo for our Hack Western 9 (2022) project.